asvd/viewport/README.md

 Section elements are equipped with the following properties:

-- `viewportTopLocation` - a number designating the vertical scrolling position of the viewport relatively to the section.
-If the section is currently visible in the viewport, the number is between 0 and 1.
+- `viewportTopLocation` - vertical scrolling position of the viewport relatively to the section.
+If the section is currently visible in the viewport, the number is between 0 (section start) and 1 (section end).
 Value < 0 means that section is above the viewport; value > 1 means that the section is below the area displayed in the viewport.
-The `viewportTopLocation` property designates a progress of scrolling through the section.
+The `viewportTopLocation` property designates a progress of the viewport scrolling through the section.

-- `viewportTopStart` - a number designating the current location of the top border of the viewport relatively to the section.
-Value has the same meaning as for the `viewportTopLocation` property, but `viewportTopStart` represents the exact location of the top border, and not of the whole viewport.
+- `viewportTopStart` - a number designating the current location of the top edge of the viewport relatively to the section.
+Value has the same meaning as for the `viewportTopLocation` property, but `viewportTopStart` represents the exact location of the top edge, and not of the viewport as a whole.

-- `viewportTopEnd` - same as `viewportTopEnd`, but for the bottom border of the viewport.
+- `viewportTopEnd` - same as `viewportTopEnd`, but for the bottom edge of the viewport.
 You will need to use these two properties if you wish to display a viewport position as a range (like on a scrollbar).

 There are also the similar properties, but for the horizontal